retroelec/T-HMI-C64/README.md

 The emulator was later expanded to support the
 [Lilygo T-Display S3 AMOLED](https://lilygo.cc/products/t-display-s3-amoled?srsltid=AfmBOoq3R6k7Wx7UcW6C1HozzFvwgN2AkHtXgrbJKdD2U9mv75vTSvJI), the [ESP32-S3-LCD-2.8 from Waveshare](https://www.waveshare.com/product/esp32-s3-touch-lcd-2.8.htm)
 and the [ESP32 CYD board](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display).
-The emulator is also running on an ESP32-S3-WROOM with a 64x64 LED matrix panel.
+The emulator is also running on an ESP32-S3 with a 64x64 or a 128x64 LED matrix panel.

 Keyboard input is implemented via a custom Android app or via a web interface.
 The Android app communicates with the emulator via Bluetooth Low Energy (BLE).